 List a slightly higher price for a bargain

 It is better to list a slightly higher price on online classified sites if there is no competition for that particular graphics card.
 This is because buyers can always bargain and then you can lower the price a little bit to settle for the one that you have originally thought of.
 For example, if you want to sell the graphics card for $20, then list the selling price at $24 and after some bargaining, you can sell it for $20 or $19.

 Offer some goodies

-You can also offer some goodies like display cable or adapter if they are of no use to you.
-This will definitely increase your chances of selling the graphics card because everyone wants something extra or a better deal.
+You can also offer some goodies like a display cable or adapter if they are of no use to you.
+This will increase your chances of selling the graphics card because everyone wants something extra or a better deal.

 If you have any queries regarding selling your old graphics card or have some suggestions on this topic then please comment below.

 - Complete Guide on Buying a Graphics Card